Harshil543/Atomicity/README.md

 # Atomicity Demo - Node.js TypeScript Project

-This project demonstrates database atomicity concepts using PostgreSQL transactions with TypeORM.
+This project demonstrates database atomicity concepts using PostgreSQL transactions with Sequelize.
 It implements a User-Address relationship where one user can have multiple addresses, and ensures that all operations are atomic (all-or-nothing).

 ## Features